secretlifeof/juhuui/README.md

 setup(h, {
   theme: newTheme,
-  defaultFun: true // activate fun=true on all components });
+  defaultFun: true, // activate fun=true on all components forwardRef // necessary if you need refs
+});
 ```